albertwujj/albertwujj.github.io/_posts/2019-05-18-Towards-proving-the-infinite-potential-of-humans-2.md

 Everyone has the natural intuition for saving the world.

+Qualify the decisions, then maximize the decisions.
+Unlike in Reinforcement Learning (see Sutton and Barto example 13.1), in real life it is never optimal to be uncertain about an action.

 Please email any and all ideas, responses, and critique to <albertwujj@gmail.com> (Albert Wu) or <timerox888@gmail.com> (Aaron Wu).
 Part 3 is coming.